ga-curriculum/intro-to-sql/anatomy-of-a-relational-database/README.md

 The structure of a relational database is defined by its **schema**.

-It outlines various elements like:
+A schema defines multiple elements of a database, including:

- - **Tables:** These include specifications of columns and data types.
+- **Tables**: These include specifications of columns and data types.

- - **Indexes:** These are used for faster retrieval of data.
+- **Indexes**: These are used for faster retrieval of data.

- - **Constraints:** These are rules that ensure data integrity (such as whether a field can be null or not).
+- **Constraints**: These are rules that ensure data integrity (such as whether a field can be null or not).

 ## Tables

 Tables are the core components of a relational database.
-Here’s a simple view of what database tables might look like, similar to spreadsheets with *columns* and *rows*:
+Here's a simple view of what database tables might look like.
+This looks similar to a table in a spreadsheet for a good reason - both are structured as tables composed of ***columns*** and ***rows***:

 ![An example of a relational database table](./assets/table-diagram.png)

-A table in a relational database holds data for a particular _data resource_, for example, employee data represented in columns like **name**, **role**, **start_date**, etc.
+A table in a relational database holds data for a particular *data resource* such as ***employees***, which is represented in columns like `name`, `role`, and `start_date`.

+> 📚 A *data resource* represents a real-world object or concept.
+It is a group of definable things, like customers, orders, reviews, movies, etc. A resource is composed of *entities* - each stored as a row within the table.
+Each column of the table holds a specific attribute.
+Collectively, columns describe the properties of each entity.

 ## Columns and rows